psychoinformatics-de/knowledge-base/kbi/0028/index.rst

 ``remote.php/dav/files/USERNAME/`` or ``public.php/webdav`` path, the
 authentication realm for the given nextcloud instance is the same.
-This means users who already have DataLad credentials saved for the given realm would be see their requests for password-protected links refused.
-As long as ``get`` does not support explicit credentials, this can be worked around by unsetting the credential realm.
+This means users who already have DataLad credentials saved for the given realm would see their requests for password-protected links refused.
+As long as ``get`` does not support explicit credentials, this can be circumvented by unsetting the credential realm.

 If a share link is not password protected, the webdav access via